Exploratory Machine Learning with Unknown Unknowns: Introduction

-However, the conventional supervised learning (SL), where a predictive model is trained on a given labeled dataset and then deployed to classify unseen instances into known labels, crucially relies on a high-quality training dataset.
-Thus, when the aforementioned \emph{unknown unknowns} emerged in the training data, SL cannot obtain a satisfied learned model.
+The \emph{conventional supervised learning (SL)}, where a predictive model is trained on a given labeled dataset and then deployed to classify unseen instances into known labels, crucially relies on a high-quality training dataset.
+Thus, when the aforementioned \emph{unknown unknowns} emerged in the training data, the conventional supervised learning cannot obtain a satisfied learned model. \emph{Open category learning} (also known as \emph{learning with new classes}), which focuses on handling unknown classes appearing only in the testing phase~\citep{journals/pami/ScheirerRSB13,journals/pami/ScheirerJB14,conf/aaai/DaYZ14,conf/icml/LiuGDFH18,arXiv'19:LAC}, assumes that the unknown classes only appear in the testing stage, while in above examples there exist unknown classes in training data (see Section~\ref{sec:related-work} for more details).
+Neither of the learning frameworks could deal with the raised scenarios.
+As a result, it is necessary to develop new learning framework to handle such unknown unknowns that might emerge in the training data.